 Unsatisfied with the market for opioid use in the context of acute and palliative care, the Manufacturer Defendants introduced new opioid drugs during the 1980s and 1990s and began promoting their use for chronic pain therapy in an effort to increase the number of people taking opioids.

-Those new drugs included, but were not limited to: Purdue’s MS Contin (introduced 1987) and OxyContin (1995); Janssen’s Duragesic (1990), Nucynta (2008), and Nucynta ER (2011); Cephalon’s Actiq (1998) and Fentora (2006); Endo’s Opana and Opana ER (2006); and Insys’ Subsys (2012).
+Those new drugs included, but were not limited to: Purdue’s MS Contin (introduced 1987) and OxyContin (1995); Cephalon’s Actiq (1998) and Fentora (2006); and Endo’s Opana and Opana ER (2006).

 Recognizing the enormous financial possibilities associated with expanding the opioid market, the Manufacturer Defendants rolled out a massive and concerted campaign to misrepresent the addictive qualities of their product, and to push opioids as safe, effective drugs for the treatment of pain associated with conditions such as everyday back pain, tooth aches, sprains, headaches and the like.